Moonnam Mura

-The film was one of the highest-grossing film of the 1988, and had a record opening day collection.
+The film was released on November 9th, Diwali day and was one of the highest-grossing films of 1988, and had a record opening day collection.
 It also did good business in the neighboring states Tamil Nadu and Andhra Pradesh, running for over 150 and 100 days respectively.
 Moonnam Mura was remade in Telugu as Magadu (1990), starring Rajasekhar.

 Plot

 A group of high-ranking political officials are on a trip when their bus is hijacked by a group of terrorists headed by Charles.
 They demand the release of their old colleagues languishing in prison in exchange for safe release of the politicians.
 DIG Menon is handling the negotiations.
 Soon things start getting out of control and couple of hostages are killed.

 That's when Menon decides to enlist the help of Ali Imran in rescuing the hostages.
 Ali is an ex cop who quit the police force out of disgust due to the unfair treatment meted out to him while he was in the force.
 This decision is met with some opposition from the Chief of police and his son in law as their politics and attitude prompted Ali to leave the force.

-Though unwilling at first but after persuaded by DIG Menon, Ali decides to go ahead with the rescue mission.
+Though unwilling at first, Ali is persuaded by Menon and decides to go ahead with the rescue mission.
 After careful surveillance Ali along with a couple of his friends is able to sneak into the palace where the hostages are bundled up and manages to rescue them and finish off Charles in the end.